 This weekend all over Ecuador families are enjoying this delicious Spiced Fruit Drink called Colada Morada with their loved ones for the Day of the Dead holiday.
 If you were to walk through an Ecuadorian neighborhood today you would get whiffs of cinnamon, allspice and fruit.

 This drink is equivalent to the U.S. apple cider or Mexico’s Ponche it’s a hot punch with fruit.
 They are all different in their own way but a lot of the spices are the same in all three drinks.

 Colada morada or spiced fruit drink is a traditional Ecuadorian drink made with fruits, spices, and some use purple corn flour.
 Colada morada is usually eaten with Guaguas de Pan these are typical foods prepared here in Ecuador for the Day of the Dead holiday.

-I had a lovely Ecuadorian friend, who is a cook, show me how to make it from scratch a few weeks ago.
-I was so excited to have a national show me how to make it because I heard it was really complicated.
+Rosa our lovely Ecuadorian friend, who is an amazing cook and works in the kitchen at the school, showed me how to make her family recipe from scratch a few weeks ago.
+I was so excited to have an Ecuadorian show me how to make it because I heard it was really complicated.
 It’s actually not hard at all.
+She actually has given me lots of Ecuadorian food lessons.

 Well, the first batch was gone in a few days so we decided to make it again.
-My husband brought home from work fresh purple corn flour that was just grinded from the corn fields out in Calacali.
+My husband brought home from work fresh purple corn flour that was just grounded from the corn fields out in Calacali.
 Apparently, this is what was used back in the good ol’ days to make Colada Morada.
 So the hubby decided to join in with the rest of the Ecuadorian families and whip up his own pot of Colada Morada using our friend Rosa’s family recipe.

 I had fun taking pictures of this vibrant purple drink!